Mimickal/wormhole-cli/README.md

 ## Limitations / Planned features

 Right now this just uploads one or more files to Wormhole using the default settings.
 It cannot view or delete uploaded files.
+It also cannot transfer files over 5GB, because Wormhole uses peer-to-peer transfers for this, which Puppeteer seems to not like.

 Planned features:
 - Add the ability to tweak file settings (number downloads, expiration)
 - Show all previously uploaded files
 - Delete previously uploaded files
+- Handle files above 5GB

 ## How it works